gtopcular/OPENCVPRACTISE/README.md

 ## Attention

-if you using a Windows please change file path.
+if you are using a Windows,please change file path.